-Participating Countries: Austria, Belgium, Denmark, Germany, Japan, The Netherlands, Sweden, and the USA
+Participating Countries: Austria, Denmark, Germany, The Netherlands, Sweden, USA.

 Uwe R. Fritsche